 £22 million road improvement scheme officially opens in West Sussex

 West Sussex County Council’s A259 road improvement scheme, delivered by VolkerFitzpatrick was officially opened on Thursday, 13 July.
-The £ 22 million scheme included the provision of two new sections of the dual carriageway, totalling 2km in length, which have been built to not only reduce journey times, but also cut traffic congestion and save around 670 tons of CO2 per year.
+The £ 22 million scheme included the provision of two new sections of the dual carriageway, totalling 2km in length, which have been built to not only reduce journey times, but also cut traffic congestion and save around 670 tonnes of CO2 per year.

 VolkerFitzpatrick carried out the project in two-phases on behalf of West Sussex County Council.
 The scope involved widening the existing single carriageway to form a dual carriageway and various junction improvements to increase capacity and accommodate the new dualled approaches.